CraigFoote/flatpak-maven-plugin/README.md

 A fork of [maven-flatpak-plugin](https://github.com/bithatch/maven-flatpak-plugin) by Brett Smith.

-This plugin builds flatpak artifacts from a Java project.
-These artifacts can be passed to the `flatpak-builder` application to create a flatpak repository and a .flatpak application which can be installed via GNOME Software.
+This plugin builds flatpak artifacts from a Java project including a .flatpak application which can be installed via GNOME Software.

 It depends on several standard pom properties and the rest provided in a plugin configuration.

 See my [Journal](https://github.com/CraigFoote/ca.footeware.javagi.journal) project's pom.xml for full example usage (also listed below).
+It's only been tested with the Journal project so feedback in other contexts would be appreciated.

 ## Maven Goals

-Two goals are currently provided:
+Three goals are provided:

 1. `prepare-build` - Generate flatpak artifacts required for `flatpak-builder`.
-1. `build-repo` - Calls `flatpak-builder` to create a flatpak repository from the prepared artifacts
+2. `build-repo` - Calls `flatpak-builder` to create a flatpak repository from the prepared artifacts.

-## Add Plugin To Your POM
+3. `export-flatpak` - Calls `flatpak` to build a .flatpak bundle from the repo.

+The actual commands run for the last two goals are provided in the log.

+## Usage

 This plugin has not yet been released to Maven Central.
 In the meantime it can be found in the snapshots repository.
 Add the following to your root of your `pom.xml`: